wolframarnold/chromotype/README.md

 *Chromotype*.
 It runs on your local computer, but it can also be used to share your photos directly -- but *you* are the cloud.

-Chromotype imports both the photos you have on your computer, even in your iPhoto and Picasa libraries.
+Chromotype imports the photos you have on your computer, even in your iPhoto and Picasa libraries.
 It also can import the photos and movies you previously uploaded in the cloud (like Flickr, Picasa, and Facebook), and archive those on your computer as well.

 ### Randomness makes you fast

-Chromotype, by default, shows you a "chronoshuffle" -- Your photos and images, sorted by time, gathered by event, with a random assortment from that event.
-This randomized algorithm makes finding that "needle in a haystack" always only a couple clicks away.
+Chromotype shows you /shuffled/ views of your photos and images.
+Finding that one shot, that "needle in a haystack," is always only a couple clicks away even if you don't know where to look at first.

 You can hide photos you don't want to see, give the images you love a star, and use web services to get your photo printed with just a click